Nirmal Jain

 Nirmal Jain (born 1967) is an Indian billionaire businessman.
-He is the founder and chairman of India Infoline (IIFL) Group, a financial conglomerates.
+He is the founder and chairman of India Infoline (IIFL) Group, a financial conglomerate.
 IIFL and its group companies are backed by Canadian investor Prem Watsa, private equity firm General Atlantic and CDC Group, the UK Government's private equity arm.

 Early life

-Nirmal Jain earned a bachelor's degree in commerce (B.Com) from Narsee Monjee College of Commerce and Economics, a constituent college of the University of Mumbai, followed by a postgraduate diploma certificate in management (PGDM) from the Indian Institute of Management Ahmedabad.
+Nirmal Jain earned a bachelor's degree in commerce (B.Com) from Narsee Monjee College of Commerce and Economics, a constituent college of the University of Mumbai, followed by MBA from the Indian Institute of Management Ahmedabad.
 He is also a certified chartered accountant from ICAI.

 Career

 In 1989, Jain started his career with Hindustan Unilever, as a commodities' trader.

 In 1995, Jain founded an equity research company that later became India Infoline (or IIFL Group).
 In 2000, he started one of India's first online trading websites.
 The business later diversified into life insurance, mutual funds, equities and other financial services.

-In March 2018, Bloomberg LP reported that IIFL had doubled in value over the preceding 12 months, and that Jain was now a billionaire.
+In March 2018, Bloomberg LP reported that IIFL had doubled in value over the preceding 12 months and that Jain was now a billionaire.
 Jain owns 23% of IIFL, directly or indirectly.